One in 68 children born in the United States will have some form of autism, which

 Graduate degree programs with up to 9 units of electives can integrate this certificate

 program and give you the opportunity to enhance your professional credentials.
 This

 option may be of particular interest to students in advanced degree programs in:

 - education (including early education, elementary education, secondary education, and

 Students may be eligible for this generous scholarship if they have been admitted

 to the Autism Studies PBC program and already possess or are working towards a Towson

 University Master’s or doctoral degree in a related field.
 Download the application

-here (PDF) for more information and/or to apply.
+here (DOCX) for more information and/or to apply.